Skip to main content

 JobArtifact

-Generated on demand when G-code is needed, consuming all StepOpsArtifacts:
+Generated when G-code is needed, consuming the job aggregate and the job:encode node:

 • High-fidelity time estimate and total distance